AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

 It is interesting to note that performance drops with the number of cars added to the chain.
 This could be due to the real fenomenon of congestion forming even without obstacles. (https://www.youtube.com/watch?v=7wm-pZp_mi0)

+== More Cars

+I actually have results for 20 cars trained for 2500 episodes each.
+After applying an optimization to the UPPAAL model, I want to see if that number can go up to 30 in a reasonable time.
+There is also an optimization waiting in a new release of UPPAAL which should take it beyond that.

 == Comparison to non-specialized model

 It is interesting to see whether training specific agents for each car in the fleet actually results in better performance, or if using the same policy for all cars gives a similar result.
 In fact it is better to train a specialized policy for each position in the fleet.